 The Crown Placement Process

 It takes two appointments to place a dental crown.
 At your first appointment, Dr. Antoun will begin by numbing your mouth and cleaning the treatment area.
 Then, he will use a dental drill to remove any damaged or decayed material from your tooth and shape it into a strong, stable platform onto which the crown can be placed.
-Once this is complete, we’ll take impressions of your teeth.
-These will be sent to a dental lab where your crown will be built.
+Once this is complete, we’ll take scans of your teeth.
+These images will be sent to a high-end dental lab where an artist will hand craft your crown.
 This will take a few weeks, so Dr. Antoun will apply a temporary crown to your tooth before he sends you home.
-In 2-3 weeks, you’ll come back to our office and Dr. Antoun will check the fit of your crown, then bond it into place permanently with dental cement, completing the procedure.
+In two weeks, you’ll come back to our office and Dr. Antoun will check the fit of your crown, then bond it into place permanently with dental cement, completing the procedure.

 Do Dental Crowns hurt?